nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22532](https://jira.nuxeo.com/browse/NXP-22532)

-### Nuxeo Static WAR

-The `nuxeoctl` pack command used to generate a static WAR has been removed as well as the `nuxeo-distribution/nuxeo-war-tests` module testing it.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28100](https://jira.nuxeo.com/browse/NXP-28100)

-### Nuxeo SDK Distribution

-The Nuxeo Server Tomcat SDK build has been removed.
-The Maven profile `sdk` does not exist anymore.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28101](https://jira.nuxeo.com/browse/NXP-28101)

 ### Post Commit Listeners

 Post-commit listeners have been converted to asynchronous listeners.

-From 11.1, the post commit event listeners were made either asynchronous or synchronous.
+The post commit event listeners can now be made either asynchronous or synchronous.
 We strongly recommend to do the same thing with any custom event listener.

 Later on, we will deprecate the post commit event listener execution mechanism relying on PostCommitEventExecutor, see [NXP-27986](https://jira.nuxeo.com/browse/NXP-27986).